Other Physical Science

 The following table lists how many physical sciences (other) graduations there were in 2018-2019 for each degree level.

 What Other Physical Science Majors Need to Know

-In an O*NET survey, physical sciences (other) majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to physical sciences (other) and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Other Physical Science Majors

 This major prepares you for careers in which these knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - Geography - Knowledge of principles and methods for describing the features of land, sea, and air masses, including their physical characteristics, locations, interrelationships, and distribution of plant, animal, and human life.